top of page

 Working in the flow of modern life.

-in the middle of a village that carries you.
+Working at the highest level — in the middle of a village that carries you.

-Many people work today on a laptop.
+Today many people carry their work in a laptop.

-stable technology, concentration, calm, clear spaces.
+stable technology, concentration, peace, clear spaces.

-Especially in shared projects
+Especially in communal projects

-But Eden completes this picture.
+But Eden completely breaks this image.

-This is not a retreat.
+This is not a retreat from life.

 This is a place where modern work culture

-and communal life
+and communal living

 but strengthen one another.